laserbat/vpnify/README.md

     chmod +x /etc/vpnify/pre.d/limit.sh

 Where 198.51.100.157 is IP address of your VPN server.
-Forbids all outgoing traffic from inside the vpnify except for traffic going to 198.51.100.157.
+This forbids all outgoing traffic from inside vpnify except for traffic going to 198.51.100.157.

+For cleanup, put this into /etc/vpnify/post.d/limit.sh:

+    iptables -D FORWARD -i $VETH0 -j DROP iptables -D FORWARD -i $VETH0 -d 198.51.100.157 -j ACCEPT

 Compatibility
 --